HOGENT-Web/csharp-ch-7-exercise-1/README.md

 ---

 ### Product
-- Name cannot be null or whitespace (use the private setter)
+- Name cannot be null or whitespace (use the private field)
-- Category cannot be null (use the private setter)
+- Category cannot be null (use the private field)
 - Description can be anything your heart desires
-- Price cannot be null (use the private setter)
+- Price cannot be null (use the private field)
 - InStock has no real checks.
 - Product is an entity thus, should be equal when the Id's are the same.